-Innovation, tests and dialogue for waste management in Dolisie put in place by the Gret, in 28 countries.
-In 2011 in Dol- vices, district leaders, users isie, in the Republic of Congo, the and civil society organisations mental basis, are designed to Gret embarked on the Promaiss in jointly defining and impleproject within a context marked menting a waste management by the multiplication of archa-policy.
-Following an assessment ic rubbish tips, the obstruction and several possible scenarii, of rainwater and river drainage the commune put together an systems, incorrect waste incin- action plan for 2017, based on eration practices and the rise in the introduction of local pre-collection services, in the form of seeks assistance from 771 pro- Its objective is to raise aware- door-to-door collection in five fessionals to ensure a more ness, rally and accompany the central districts.
-With the support of the Gret, the commune has introduced a pilot service which includes the construction of a staging area for domestic waste, the purchase of 8 three wheel dump trucks, 32 waste collec- waste tax.
-Lastly, 94% of users tion kits and 3 700 bins.
-It has also declare themselves to be satisbenefited from accompanying actions: re-launch of the waste A technical, economic and social tax, training of municipal person- assessment and an analysis of nel, design of a management plan, service governance have been awareness-raising, monitoring - conducted, constituting the basis assessment of the service.
-Today 15000 inhabitants ben- New financing has been obtained efit from the service; almost by the Gret from the European 180 tonnes of waste are evacu- Union for the next 3 years, conseated every month and more than quently permitting the service to fied with the service.
+isie, in the Republic of Congo, the and civil society organisations project within a context marked menting a waste management by the multiplication of archa- policy.
+Following an assessment ic rubbish tips, the obstruction and several possible scenarii, of rainwater and river drainage the commune put together an systems, incorrect waste incin- action plan for 2017, based on eration practices and the rise in the introduction of local pre-collection services, in the form of port of the Gret, the commune has introduced a pilot service which includes the construction of a staging area for domestic waste, the purchase of 8 three wheel benefited from accompanying actions: re-launch of the waste A technical, economic and social assessment of the service. efit from the service; almost by the Gret from the European 180 tonnes of waste are evacu- Union for the next 3 years, conseated every month and more than quently permitting the service to 60% of the population pay the be extended and consolidated.